vossisboss/pyconwagtail2024/README.md

     ]
 ```

+If you want to try it out, copy and paste the above code into your `blog/models.py` file and create a new `ImageGalleryPage` under your home page.

 This results in a neat and tidy interface for building an image gallery:

 ![The Wagtail editing interface for an image gallery page as defined in the code above, featuring a HelpPanel describing the alt text field.](tutorial-screenshots/example-helppanel.png)

+We didn't include a template for this page, but you're welcome to try adding one.
+Here are a couple hints:

+1. Put it at `myblog/templates/blog/image_gallery_page.html`, which follows the conventional Wagtail template location pattern so you don't have to specify the template location in the model.
+2. We left off the decorative checkbox because images in a gallery context should always have alt text.
+Refer back to our original implementation of `image_block.html` to see how you could use a simple `if`/`else` statement to determine which alt text to output.

-(As a brief aside, this example also showcases a common Wagtail pattern you might want to be aware of – the use of an InlinePanel to insert any number of standard Django model fields – or combinations of fields, like this example with both an image and its alt text – without using a StreamField.
-You can [read more on InlinePanels in the docs](https://docs.wagtail.org/en/stable/topics/pages.html#inline-models).)
+(As a brief aside, the `ImageGalleryPage` model also showcases a common Wagtail pattern you might want to be aware of – the use of an `InlinePanel` to insert any number of standard Django model fields – or combinations of fields, like this example with both an image and its alt text – without using a StreamField.
+You can [read more on inline models in the docs](https://docs.wagtail.org/en/stable/topics/pages.html#inline-models).)

 ---